 Typical life expectancy for a car stereo that is is exposed to a marine environment on a boat is about 1 year.
 You might get more life than that, but you might also get less.
 Corrosion is the main problem since the copper in the circuit boards is very vulnerable.
 Even if the stereo doesn't get wet, there is the moisture and sometimes salt in the air to contend with.

-By contrast, a marine stereo will have circuit boards that are dipped in a liquid plastic.
+By contrast, a marine stereo will have circuit boards that are dipped in a liquid plastic or resin.
 The liquid plastic dries to form a thin, transparent, protective covering over the entire board, sealing all of the copper from exposure to the air.
 After this process, manufacturers will examine the boards under an ultraviolet light.
 The plastic is UV reactive so it will glow under the ultraviolet light which makes it easy to see any flaws in the coating which can be corrected.
 This manufacturing process adds years of life to a boat stereo that a car stereo will never survive.

 Some marine stereos are completely sealed and waterproof.
 They can be splashed and rained on with no ill effects.
 These units use rubber gaskets to seal the access doors and the chassis is made of stainless steel, or heavy duty ABS plastic rather than galvanized steel.